mwaseem75/iris-mlm-explainer/README.md

 ## Using Jupyter notebook to create,train,validate and predict ML model (OPTIONAL)
-We can also use jupyter notebook to create,train,validate and predict ML model
+We can also use jupyter notebook to create,train,validate and predict ML model if not created by using Cloud SQL Service Portal

-We will use USAHousingModelNotebook.ipynb notebook for next steps.

-Repo also contains Jupyter notebook.
+Repo also contains USAHousingModelNotebook.ipynb Jupyter notebook.
 In order to run it, just run runnotebook.bat under venv environment
 ```
 runnotebook
 ```